Whether you believe you can or you can’t, you’re right.

 Many of us may set goals and have aspirations, but how many of us actually reach those goals and aspirations?
 I want to help stack the deck in your favor.

-One of the first and most empowering things you can do is embrace a growth mindset will give you the added horsepower needed to succeed, especially when it comes to a big goal, like reversing an autoimmune condition.
+One of the first and most empowering things you can do is embrace a growth mindset to give you the added horsepower needed to succeed, especially when it comes to a big goal, like reversing an autoimmune condition.

 What is a fixed mindset?